Lighting, Temps & Humidity

 UVB for Sandfish Skinks

-Sandfish skinks are diurnal, which means that they are most active during the day, and they need exposure to sunlight and UVB rays in order to be healthy.
+Sandfish skinks are diurnal, which means that they are most active during the day, and they need exposure to visible light and UVB rays in order to be healthy.
 Of course, unless you have a strategically-placed hole in your roof, natural, unfiltered sunlight is a little difficult to get indoors.
 Fortunately you can replicate it with a high quality fluorescent tube UVB lamp placed over the lid, about 1/2 to 2/3 of the length of the enclosure.
 For a 20 gallon enclosure, for example, that would be an 18-24” lamp.

 Sandfish are native to northern Africa and the Arabian peninsula, and these areas experience intense sunlight, and correspondingly intense UV readings.
 Herpers have noted, however, that wild sandfish are typically most active above the sand in the morning and evening, which is when UVI is relatively low.
+As such, they are classified under Ferguson Zone 1.
+If you have a Solarmeter 6.5 (recommended), the UVI on the basking surface should be between 1.0-2.0 (personally I prefer to provide the higher end of this range).
+UVI should be highest at the basking spot and lower in other areas of the enclosure so your lizard has options to choose from.

 UVB bulbs decay over time, so in order to maintain consistent performance, you will need to replace your bulbs every 12 months.
 Even if your lamp is still producing light, that doesn’t necessarily mean that it’s working — UVB lamps can still produce visible light even when they’re producing very little UVB!!